clarkezone/previewd/README.md

    "go.testEnvFile": "/home/james/.previewd_test.env",
    ```

-3. Update `GetTestConfigPath()` to point to a valid kubeconfig for your test cluster
+3. Edit `internal/testutils.go` and change the value returned by `GetTestConfigPath()` to point to a valid kubeconfig for your test cluster (eg `~/.kube.config` in typical setups or `/etc/rancher/k3s/k3s.yaml` if you followed the instructions above and installed k3s)

 ### Build from Source